ray-project/ray/doc/source/ray-core/walkthrough.rst

 Next Steps
 ----------

+Ray's key primitives are simple, but can be composed together to express almost any kind of distributed computation.
-Learn more about the Ray core :ref:`key concepts <core-key-concepts>` with the following user guides:
+Learn more about Ray's :ref:`key concepts <core-key-concepts>` with the following user guides:

 .. panels::
     :container: container pb-4